 The OVR/OVRB Counselor also works with the classroom teacher implementing Pre-ETS services.
 The VR Counselor is prepared to teach the Pre-ETS curriculum in conjunction with providing the classroom teacher with information, technical assistance, and/or curriculum materials as needed.
-The VR Counselor supervises the students in this program, documents the student's progress, and shares information with the classroom teacher on a regular basis.

-VR continues to emphasize best practices in providing services to students with disabilities in order to provide a seamless transition to subsequent work or other environments.
+The VR Counselor supervises the student in this program, documents the student's progress, and shares information with the classroom teacher on a regular basis.
+Mississippi 2022 WIOA Combined Plan (Draft 1.0 For Public Comment) 155 VR continues to emphasize best practices in providing services to students with disabilities in order to provide a seamless transition to subsequent work or other environments.
 This emphasis on best practices, in part, is achieved by continuous training of staff working with students with disabilities.

-VR assures that, with respect to students with disabilities, the state has developed and implemented strategies to address the needs identified in the FFY 2021 Comprehensive Statewide Assessment, strategies to achieve the goals and priorities identified by the state to improve and expand VR services for students with disabilities on a statewide basis, and developed and will implement strategies to provide Pre-ETS.
+VR assures that, with respect to students with disabilities, the state has developed and implemented strategies to address the needs identified in the FFY 2021

+Comprehensive Statewide Assessment of Rehabilitation Needs; strategies to achieve the goals and priorities identified by the state to improve and expand VR services for students with disabilities on a statewide basis; and, has developed and will implement strategies to provide Pre-Employment Transition Services.